Scroll to content

 Here you will find information about some of the exciting music projects and learning experiences which the children participate in at St Paul's.

 “Music education can help spark a child's imagination or ignite a lifetime of passion.
 When you provide a child with new worlds to explore and challenges to tackle, the possibilities are endless.
 Music education should not be a privilege for a lucky few, it should be a part of every child's world of possibility.”
-Hillary Clinton
+Hilary Clinton

 Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.”
 Plato